emifirmat/wine_stock/README.md

 ```

 Database logic and helper utilities are covered by automated tests.
-UI testing is done manually due to CustomTkinter constraints.
+UI testing is done manually due to CustomTkinter constraints, and these tests were performed on both WSL (Ubuntu) and Windows 11 environments.

 ---